These important LGBTQ scientists changed the world through science!

 Ruth Gates was a leading marine biologist and conservationist who studied coral reefs.
 Her work on creating “super corals” that are more resistant to climate change can be seen in the documentary Chasing Coral.
 She was an inspiration to LGBTQ+ scientists as an out lesbian at the top of her field.

 Richard Summerbell is a prominent mycologist (a scientist who studies fungi) and a leading expert on how fungi affect the health of humans and the environment.
-He has been an LGBTQ+ activity and commentator on HIV/AIDS since the 1970s during the gay liberation movement.
+He has been an LGBTQ+ activist and commentator on HIV/AIDS since the 1970s during the gay liberation movement.

 Learn more about the LQBTQ+ science community!